dreamci/advanced-support-desk-docs/README.md

 # Filament Helpdesk

-A **Filament 4 plugin** that provides a support ticket desk for your Laravel application.
+A **Filament plugin** that provides a support ticket desk for your Laravel application.
 Designed for teams who want to manage customer tickets directly inside their Filament admin panel.

-Easily create, track, and manage customer support requests with features like departments, email integration, internal notes, assignments, priorities, and more.

 ![thumbnail.jpg](thumbnail.jpg)

-## ✨ Features
+## Features

 -    **Ticket Management**: Create, assign, and track support tickets with status, priority, and department fields.
 -    **Requester & Client Integration**: Automatically link tickets to your application's users (clients) with name and email.